 Schools must conduct a written risk assessment of the management of their minibus service.
 Risk Assessments must be conducted by ‘competent persons’.
 They must be recorded, and regularly updated, to demonstrate that the operator has taken reasonable care, and to enable the service to be monitored to ensure that standards, once set, are maintained, reviewed and improved.

-The Passenger Transport Team can provide -competent advice on 01902 554154 – e-mail admin.travelunit@wolverhampton.gov.uk
+The Passenger Transport Team can provide competent advice on 01902 554154 – e-mail admin.travelunit@wolverhampton.gov.uk

 Authorisation of ‘Approved’ Drivers